||| Resume |||

 Went back to MN and did some temp jobs, some public speaking and small group teaching.

 I started my technology consulting (mainly in intranet development related activities) during Y2K days as the Dot Com Bubble was about to burst.
 I’ve done some web analytics, some coding, some technical writing.
-I’ve always been about seeing the big picture (fixed vocabularies, ontologies, world views, systems thinking #realdata #realeconomick), discerning when rhetoric diverges from practice, and proposing and architecting solutions.
+I’ve always been about seeing the big picture (fixed vocabularies, ontologies, world views, systems thinking #realdata #realeconomick #XBRL), discerning when rhetoric diverges from practice, architecting solutions.

 I boost digital preservation (#digitalhumanities), disabilities rights, ecumenism, eScience, gigabit networks, global collaboration and education, grid computing, interconnects, national research and education networks, etc. I also promote the intersection of these things, entrepreneurship, and related journalism (especially #disintermedia).
 I try to help not-for-profits when I am able.